gchq/stroom-docs/content/en/docs/quick-start-guide/indexing.md

 Once you are happy with your translation click the {{< stroom-icon "save.svg" >}} button to save the XSLT content to the _Stroom 101_ XSLT document.

-## Processing the indexing pipeline
+## Processing the Indexing Pipeline

 To get our indexing pipeline processing data we need to create a {{< glossary "Processor Filter" >}} to select the data to process through the pipeline.